15 Global Climate Change

 Figure 15.1: Composition of the atmosphere.

-Greenhouse gases heat in the and warm the planet by absorbing some of the longer-wave outgoing infrared radiation that is emitted from Earth, thus keeping heat from being lost to space.
-More greenhouse gases in the absorb more longwave heat and make the planet warmer.
+Greenhouse gases trap heat in the atmosphere and warm the planet by absorbing some of the longer-wave outgoing infrared radiation that is emitted from Earth, thus keeping heat from being lost to space.
+More greenhouse gases in the atmosphere absorb more longwave heat and make the planet warmer.
 Greenhouse gasses have little effect on shorter-wave incoming solar radiation.

 Four diagrams showing various greenhouse gas molecules: water vapor consists of a red oxygen atom with two white hydrogen atoms attached on the bottom left and bottom right; nitrous oxide consists of two blue nitrogen atoms and a red oxygen atom connected in a straight line; methane consists of a black carbon atom at the center with four white hydrogen atoms connected to the carbon atom in a pyramidal shape; and carbon dioxide consists of a red oxygen atom, a black carbon atom, and another red oxygen atom connected in a straight line.